isomerpages/enterprisesg-cpso/_about-us/FAQ/For Suppliers.md

 to a CAB (Certification) for review.
 If the CGs meet safety requirements, the CAB (Certification) issues a Certificate of Conformity (<strong>CoC</strong>) and submits the CoC to the CPSO.
-If the CPSO deems the application to be in order, a Letter of Approval will be issued to the RS. &nbsp;&nbsp;</p>
+If the CPSO deems the application to be in order, a Letter of Approval will be issued to the RS. &nbsp;&nbsp;
-<p>Registration is completed when the registration fee for the SDoC and the
+<br>Registration is completed when the registration fee for the SDoC and the
 CoC is paid.
 The RS will be issued a SAFETY Mark number, which must be displayed on all units of the CG or its packaging.
 The SAFETY Mark number is the same for every single model of the product.</p>